Orko is the comic-relief court magician appearing in the 1983-1984 He-man and the Masters of the Universe cartoon series.

-These storms also caused a temporary mystic doorway to open between Eternia and Trolla.
+The rain and thunder opened a temporary mystic doorway between Eternia and Trolla.
 Trolla, a beautiful land governed by magic, resides in a different astral zone.

 Pulled from his home world, Orko found himself stranded on Eternia.
 He heard a cry for help and used his mystic medallion to rescue Adam and Cringer.
 However, he lost his medallion in that very swamp.